Projects-by-Developpeur/iNote-By-Developpeur/README.md

 🤝 Contributions Contributions are welcome!
 If you'd like to improve this app, follow these steps: Fork the repository.
 Create a new branch for your feature or fix.
+Note: Add Firebase Configuration: If your feature involves syncing or other Firebase services, ensure you configure Firebase in your development environment.